unimib-datAI/mantistable-ui-docs/docs/plug-in/add-on.md

 # Add-on

 Add-on plugins enable MantisTable UI to perform arbitrary tasks on the annotated table.
-An example of `add-on` plugin is the lexicalization of the annotated table (`mantistablex`).
+An example of add-on plugin is (`mantistablex`), which performs the lexicalization of an annotated table.

 ### General Guidelines